mu88/RaspiFanController/README.md

 *   [Is .NET Core cool enough to cool a Raspberry Pi? - Part 2](https://mu88.github.io/2020/04/24/Raspi-Fan-Controller_p1)

 ## Local development
-The app targets .NET 6.
 I've integrated the two classes `Logic\DevFanController.cs` and `Logic\DevTemperatureProvider.cs` for development purposes: they're simulating the temperature measurement and fan controlling when running the app in development mode.

 ## Deployment
 The app is deployed both as a [self-contained executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained) and the Docker image [`mu88/raspifancontroller`](https://hub.docker.com/repository/docker/mu88/raspifancontroller).